 Lilly continues to work closely with U.C.C. on all aspects of the partnership and regularly provides guest lecturers from both Kinsale and Little Island sites to speak to a variety of undergraduate classes on specialised, technical topics from an industry perspective.

-Strong internship relationships have also been with Cork Institute of Technology.
-Each year Lilly is delighted to welcome a cohort of C.I.T students from courses including Chemical Engineering, Business, Business Administration, Accounting, Marketing, Media Communication
+Strong internship relationships have also been fostered with Munster Technological University.
+Each year Lilly is delighted to welcome a cohort of M.T.U students from courses including Chemical Engineering, Business, Business Administration, Accounting, Marketing, Media Communication

 As well as gaining hands-on practical experience, our interns are provided with opportunities to develop transferable skills that can be applied to their future careers.
 We place a large emphasis on developing self-awareness, and how being aware of our own personality and behavioural preferences can heavily impact how we complete our work and how we interact with others.
 Each month takes a different focus through a variety of workshops, skill sessions and coffee mornings.